bayareawebpro/laravel-micro-spa-boilerplate/docs/pages/controllers.md

 > /resources/js/Controllers

-Controllers are where the core logic of the application should reside.
+Controllers are auto-loaded into the container and are where the core logic of the application should reside.
 Just like our Laravel PHP backend, we can extend the base `Controller` to have helper methods available.
 (Recommended)

 ```javascript
 //Global Vue Component Scope: